 The following chart displays the average drop per stock, and how liquid the stock is (measured by a 10-day moving average of option volume. ) The chart is colored and sorted from largest decline to the smallest decline:

 Though the connection is weak, we can see a connection between option liquidity (contracts traded) and the implied volatility drop after earnings:

 Implied volatility crushes after the earnings release.
-This occurs due to the fact that: (1) The IV have risen ahead of earnings and (2) cause there is less uncertainty in the pricing.
+This occurs because: (1) The IV have risen ahead of earnings and (2) cause there is less uncertainty in the pricing.

-It is usually very hard to profit from this, unless you have a directional bias, And I will expand about this subject in the future.
+It is usually extremely hard to profit from this, unless you have a directional bias, And I will expand about this subject in the future.

 If you wish to find trading opportunities, you can use Option Samurai scanner to do so.
 Even the free demo.
 Here is a gif explaining how:

 - I’ve used Calls just for continence – you can search for puts and credit or debit strategies – The idea is the same.

 - Make sure you look your expiration date and moneyness filters are set to your style.
 You can adjust the stock score to limit results further.

 - From the “earnings date” filter choose – “before expiration”.
 Now you will see only trades that have earning releases before expiration.

 - You can also scan according to Implied volatility rank to limit results further and save time.